Is Python's GIL the software world's biggest blunder?

 Guided by this logic, Python inventor Guido van Rossum architected all of Python’s multithreading capabilities around the fatally flawed assumption that computers of the future would have only a single, cheap, infinitely fast CPU.

-Python’s Global Interpreter Lock (GIL) was built assuming all operations would occur on this single core.
+Python’s Global Interpreter Lock (GIL) was built with the assumption that all operations would occur on this single core.
 Computers, phones or micro-devices with more than one CPU simply wasn’t a consideration.

 Of course, increasingly fast CPUs was not the direction computer hardware took.
-Instead of faster CPUs, chip designers made CPUs smaller and embedded multiple cores on a chip.
+Instead of faster CPUs, chip designers shrunk the CPU and embedded multiple cores on a chip.

-That’s why, more than 30 years after Python was invented, a multithreaded Python app running on an enterprise server with 256 cores will leave 255 of those cores sitting idle.
+That’s why, more than 30 years after Python’s invention, a multithreaded Python app that runs on an enterprise server with 256 cores leaves 255 of those cores sitting idle.

 Python can’t thread across cores.

-Python apps can do a multithreading.
-It’s just that those threads can’t run across cores.
+Python apps can do a multithreading, but those threads can’t run across cores.
 It all happens on a single, solitary CPU, no matter how many CPUs exist in the system.

 Concurrency in Python

-Speaking on the logic that went into Python’s multithreading libraries when they were created, van Rossum says the idea was that “We’ll provide something that looks like threads, and as long as you only have a single CPU on your computer, which most computers at the time did, it feels just like threads.”
+Here is van Rossum again from the aforementioned podcast, explaining the logic behind the creation of Python’s multithreading libraries: “We’ll provide something that looks like threads, and as long as you only have a single CPU on your computer — which most computers at the time did — it feels just like threads.”

 Python parallelism is an illusion

-The inability to thread across cores is a fundamental flaw in the architecture of the Python platform that was permanently baked into the the platform when the GIL was invented.
+The inability to thread across cores is a fundamental flaw in the architecture of the Python platform, permanently baked into the the platform since the GIL was invented almost 30 years ago.

-Developers have been working for thirty years trying to fix the GIL to no avail.
+Developers have been trying to fix the GIL ever since, to no avail.

 Even an embarrassing backwards compatibility break between Python 2 and Python 3 wasn’t enough to address the issue.
-It’s a fundamental flaw that Python may never be able to fix.
+It’s a fundamental flaw that Python may never be able to correct.

-Architects for more modern programming languages like Java and C# understood from the days of their inception that the future of computer hardware was multi-core machines.
+Architects for more modern programming languages such as Java and C# understood from the days of their inception that the future of computer hardware would be multicore machines.

-From day one, long before its official release in 1996, the Java language architects provided APIs that allowed programs to thread across an infinite number of cores.
-What was inconceivable to the inventors of Python was one of the core concepts around which the Java Virtual Machine was designed.
+Long before Java’s official release in 1996, its architects provided APIs that enabled programs to thread across an infinite number of cores.
+What was inconceivable to the inventors of Python was a core concept behind the design of the Java Virtual Machine.

 Every modern programming language supports threading across cores.
 Python likely never will.